drykit-go/testx/README.md

 </p>

-`testx` is a Go testing library that provides test runners to write reliable and expressive unit tests effortlessly, with minimal boilerplate.
+`testx` is a Go testing library that provides test runners to write reliable and expressive unit tests with minimal boilerplate.

 ## Table of contents